pilight/pilight/docs/source/protocols/433.92/switch/_elro_800.rst

 - D = 8
 - E = 16

 All possible combinations of dip switches on the socket can be used with pilight.
-For instance, if you set the switches that correspond to A and E, the socket will react on unit code “A+E”: 17 (1+16).
+For instance, if you set the switches that correspond to A and E, the socket will react on unit code “A+E": 17 (1+16).
 By pushing A and E simultaneously on the remote, you can also switch the corresponding socket.
 However, this may also trigger sockets that are listening to A and/or E if you don't push both buttons at exactly the same time.